-A summary of complaints of an environmental nature is included below.
+A summary of complaints of an environmental nature related to the discharge(s) to water from the WWTP and network is included below.

-Number of Complaints Nature of Complaint Number Open Complaints Number Closed Complaints There were no relevant environmental complaints in 2020.
+Number of Complaints Nature of Complaint Number Open Complaints Number Closed Complaints There were no relevant environme ental complaints in 2021.